-Light surveys are made periodically by DPS and defective lights are reported on a regular basis to the Physical Plant, which takes corrective action as soon as possible.
-Physical Plant staff also continuously review campus lighting needs and respond to concerns expressed by campus community members regarding deficient lighting.
-Big Rapids Campus lighting concerns can be directed to the Physical Plant Office at (231) 591-2600.
+Light surveys are made periodically by DPS, and defective lights are reported on a regular basis to campus Facilities Management.
+Facilities Management staff continuously review campus lighting needs and respond to concerns expressed by campus community members regarding deficient lighting.
+Big Rapids Campus lighting concerns can be directed to the Facilities Management Office at (231) 591-2600.
 Non-Campus sites are also monitored for safety concerns and maintenance issues on a regular basis, and any issues that are discovered and addressed.